 Bookkeeping for freelancers

 Working as a freelancer can be a juggling act.
-You have to be able to manage lots of different tasks – including basic bookkeeping.
 Here are some tips to help you keep control of your daily accounts.

 Value the importance of bookkeeping in your business